 According to the US census bureau, nearly 1 in 5 people have a disability in the United States.
-If you fall into that category there is a good chance own a mobility product such as a power wheelchair or scooter to get around.
+If you fall into that category, there is a good chance you own a mobility product such as a power wheelchair or scooter to get around.

 The problem with owning a power wheelchair or scooter is that sometimes it can be very difficult to troubleshoot simple problems that don’t require a technician, but rather an understanding of how to operate the electronic features properly.
 For example, most power wheelchairs have a joystick locking feature that if mistakenly activated will render your joystick useless.
 Unlocking your joystick is as simple as reading the user manual–which usually consists of hitting a few buttons in a sequential order.

-Today I’d like to share a few tips that can help you solve some common issues which don’t require a technician and a hefty service charge.
+Today I’d like to share a few tips that can help you troubleshoot common electric wheelchair issues which don’t require a technician and a hefty service charge.
 If you do have an issue that is beyond your ability to repair getting it fixed can be a daunting task because there are not too many certified technicians available in rural areas to handle common repairs.
-I am going to cover 3 topics in this post that I feel will be of great help which are:
+I am going to cover 4 topics in this post that I feel will be of great help which are: